This article has been updated from its original text.

 Planting

-The final planning consideration is the positions of your plants.
+The final planning consideration when wondering how to plan what to plant in a garden is the positions of your plants.
 Each plant has its own shape, height, water, and light requirements.
 While these are usually listed on the back of your seed package, there are a few general rules worth following:

 Putting it all down on paper